 (c) Deliver the oysters to a certified shucker packer for shucking or PHP and attach a harvest tag meeting the requirements in subsection (2) of this section.

-(15) If ownership of oysters is transferred prior to the oysters being cooled in accordance with the time of harvest to cooling requirements, the harvester shall include in the harvest record required under WAC 246-282-080 the:
+(17) If ownership of oysters is transferred before the oysters are cooled in accordance with the time of harvest to cooling requirements, the receiving dealer shall meet the time of harvest to cooling requirement based on the original harvest time.
+The harvester shall provide the following to the receiving shellfish dealer:

-(a) Temperatures recorded under subsection (12) of this section;
+(a) Temperatures recorded under subsection (10) of this section;

-(b) Date, time, and person or entity to whom the oysters were transferred; and
+(b) Date, time, and the name of the person or entity who received the oysters;

-(c) Growing area risk category for the harvested product.t
+(c) Growing area risk category for the harvested oysters; and

-(d) The receiving shellfish dealer shall meet the time of harvest to cooling requirements for the original harvest time.

-(16) Vibrio parahaemolyticus training requirements are as follows:
+(d) The time of harvest to cooling that remains for the oysters based on the growing area risk category from where it was originally harvested or the more stringent risk category as outlined in subsection (15) of this section if the shellstock was wet stored in a different growing area from where it was harvested.

-(a) Harvesters and shellfish dealers shall complete an initial department-approved training specific to the requirements of this section prior to harvesting or shipping oysters during the control months.
+(18) A harvester or shellfish dealer shall complete an initial department-approved training specific to the requirements of this section before harvesting or shipping oysters during the control months.

-(b) Harvesters and shellfish dealers shall complete department-approved refresher training within one year following any revision of this rule considered significant under RCW 34.05.328 or at least every five years.
+(a) A harvester or shellfish dealer shall complete department-approved refresher training within one year following any revision of this section considered significant under RCW 34.05.328 or at least every five years.

-(c) Those responsible for the on-site management of harvest activities must be trained by either:
+(b) A person responsible for the on-site management of harvest activities must be trained by either the department or a person who completed the department approved training within the last 5 years.

-(i) Harvesters and shellfish dealers at their operation who completed the department-approved training; or

-(ii) The department.

-(d) Harvesters and shellfish dealers shall record those trained in their operational records.
+(c) A harvester or shellfish dealer shall maintain a record of all persons who completed training.

-(17) A harvester or shellfish dealer may request a waiver from specific requirements of this section.
+(19) A harvester or shellfish dealer may request a waiver from specific requirements of this section from the department.
 The request must:

 (a) Be in writing;